 When it comes to the subject of finding motivated sellers, we can ALL benefit from finding new ways to do business.

-If you're familiar with this blog – you probably know that I’ve always turned to things like direct mail and internet marketing to find motivated sellers and while these methods can do a phenomenal job of reaching the masses – they offer significantly less control in terms of pursuing specific properties that you might have your eye on.
+If you're familiar with this blog, you probably know we prefer things like direct mail and internet marketing to find motivated sellers and while these methods can do a phenomenal job of reaching the masses, they offer significantly less control in terms of pursuing specific properties that you might have your eye on.

 A Goldmine Waiting To Be Tapped

-As real estate investors, we are looking for both equity and motivation in every potential deal, because both of these things are necessary components to structure a traditional deal in real estate.
-However, many real estate investors in some markets can find themselves trying to market to the same lists of property owners.
-This can lead to over-saturation in the market, a lower response rate, increased competition and ultimately this results in fewer deals and lower profits for YOU.
+One of the problems with direct mail (aside from the cost) is the fact that many real estate investors in some markets can find themselves trying to contact the same lists of property owners.
+This can lead to over-saturation in the market, a lower response rate, increased competition, and ultimately, it results in fewer deals and lower profits for YOU.

-As a general rule of thumb, the more work you have to do to obtain a lead, the less competition there will be for you in the end (and in turn, this can results in some potentially larger profit margins).
+As a general rule of thumb, the more work you have to do to obtain a lead, the less competition there will be for you in the end (and in turn, this can result in some potentially larger profit margins).
 This is one of the key reasons why driving for dollars is a great way to generate quality leads with little competition.

-Driving for Dollars in Action:
+Driving for Dollars in Action

 When you are spending the day driving for dollars, there are some key factors to look for, such as:

-- Differences in grass between yards
+- Differences in the grass between yards

-- Mailboxes with no doors on them, and no mail inside
+- Mailboxes with no doors on them and no mail inside

 - Newspapers piled up on the front porch